 Opportunities for Alumni

-We aim to strengthen our entrepreneurial alumni community through national programming.
-Our community includes alumni entrepreneurs, innovators, and supporting professions.
-While we invite and encourage you to participate in any and all of our events and programs, we do have programming specifically for alumni.
-Check them out below.
+To strengthen our entrepreneurial alumni community through our programming, we invite and encourage you to participate in any and all of our events and programs.

 Open Field Entrepreneurs Fund